 - Don't minimize the grief.
 Avoid phrases like "it was just a pet" or "you can get another one."
 This grief is real and deserves to be treated as such.

-- Ask before using photos.
+- Ask gently before using photos.
 If you need a photo for a memorial portrait, ask gently or check their social media rather than requesting one during active grief.

-Best Portrait Styles for Memorials
+What Are the Best Portrait Styles for Memorials?

 Memorial portraits should feel gentle, warm, and respectful.
 The most appropriate styles include: